 sshKey2 = ''

-privateNetworking = 'true' # create private network
+privateNetworking = 'true' # create private network#set the target url for the query

-targetUrl = "https://api.digitalocean.com/v1/droplets/new?client_id=%s&api_key=%s&name=%s&size_id=%s&image_id=%s®ion_id=%s&ssh_key_ids=%s,%s&private_networking=%s" % (clientId, apiKey, hostName, sizeId, imageId, regionId, sshKey1, sshKey2, privateNetworking)
+targetUrl = "https://api.digitalocean.com/v1/droplets/new?client_id=%s&api_key=%s&name=%s&size_id=%s&image_id=%s®ion_id=%s&ssh_key_ids=%s,%s&private_networking=%s" % (clientId, apiKey, hostName, sizeId, imageId, regionId, sshKey1, sshKey2, privateNetworking)# make the actual request

 responseObj = jsonRequest(targetUrl)

-return responseObj['droplet']
+return responseObj['droplet']################

 ## destroty an instance